godwokenrises/godwoken-doc/versioned_docs/version-1.1(WIP)/deployLocalNetwork.md

 To use this local network in MetaMask:

-1. After the Godwoken network has been successfully launched, visit the website http://localhost:6100 and connect the MetaMask wallet.
+1. After the Godwoken network has been successfully launched, visit the website http://localhost:6100.
-2. Add the Godwoken network by using the following settings:
+2. Connect the MetaMask wallet and add the Godwoken network by using the following settings:
    - RPC URL=http://localhost:8024
    - CHAIN ID=1024777